 The amounts listed are based on average settlement figures awarded by Judges at Trial and are intended to ensure a fair settlement is reached.

 As part of claiming with Bott and Co, you will undergo an independent medical assessment.
-It is following this assessment, that we will know an accurate amount of compensation we may be able to claim for you.
+It is following this assessment that we will know an accurate amount of compensation we may be able to claim for you.

 There are a large number of factors that go into calculating the amount of compensation a person may receive after a car accident when the injured party was not at fault.

-How Accurate Is Your Calculator?
+How Accurate Is Your Car Accident Claims Calculator?

-The calculator does not take into account any out of pocket expenses you may also be able to claim, or any fees a solicitor may deduct for their legal services.
+The calculator does not take into account any out-of-pocket expenses you may also be able to claim or any fees a solicitor may deduct for their legal services.

 Please speak with our specialist car accident claim solicitors to discuss the specifics of your case.
 A free claim consultation with one of our team is the quickest way to know how much you may be able to claim.